Posterior Cervical Fusion

 Patients usually remain in the hospital for several days after posterior cervical fusion surgery.
 Postoperative pain control will be achieved with the use of IV pain medication and/or oral pain medications.
 Patients are discharged home on oral pain medication.
 A catheter is typically placed in the bladder and is removed in the first one to two days after surgery.
 Patients begin a physical therapy walking program the day after surgery, and a physical therapist works with the patient to learn how to get out of bed and walk safely.
 Patients need to be comfortable with walking, climbing stairs, and getting in and out of bed before going home.
 The final goal is to make sure the gastrointestinal and urinary systems are working appropriately.
 Patients must be able to tolerate foods and urinate without difficulty prior to leaving the hospital.

-Read about Recovery from Spine Surgery and make sure you understand your post-operative plan before your surgery date.
+Read about Posterior Cervical Fusion Surgery Recovery and make sure you understand your post-operative plan before your surgery date.

 Posterior Cervical Fusion is an approved and effective method for fusing the cervical spine.
 The goal of surgery is to decrease pain, correct spinal deformity, and improve stability.
 Complications may occur but are not common.
 The majority of patients are satisfied with their pain relief and the results of their surgery.
 It is important that all patients are physically and psychologically prepared.
 All patients should stop smoking prior to any surgery, as smoking is extremely detrimental to your spine health, potential bone healing and successful surgical outcomes.
 Please review additional details with your surgeon prior to your surgery.